DraftKings Promo Code for Thursday Night Football: Bet $5, Get $200 Instantly + $200 off NFL Sunday Ticket

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-- College Football Profit Boost: Claim your profit boost for Georgia vs. Tennessee, Florida vs. LSU, and Texas A&M vs. Notre Dame.

-- College Football Stepped Up: Lock in up to a 105% profit boost when you bet on Week 3 of college football.
+DraftKings isn’t just about your first bet; the sportsbook keeps rolling out extras all season.
+From safety nets on injuries to profit boosts tied to big matchups, there’s always something new to explore.
+Current offers include:

+- Ghost Leg Bet and Get: Place a qualifying Thursday Night Football SGP to get a Sunday Ghost Leg parlay token.

-- Early Exit: If a player leaves early due to injury, your single bets are refunded, and affected parlay legs are removed, keeping your remaining selections eligible to win.
+- Early Exit: If your chosen player leaves the game with an injury, single bets are refunded and parlay legs involving that player are voided, so your ticket can still cash.

+- MIA vs. BUF 50% Boost: Get a 50% profit boost when betting on Thursday Night Football between the Dolphins and Bills.

+- NFL Parlay Boost: Add more value to your tickets with profit boosts on NFL parlays, same-game parlays, and SGPx wagers.

-- Sign up: Click any link on this page to create your DraftKings Sportsbook account and complete identity verification.
+- Create your account: Tap any link on this page to join DraftKings Sportsbook and verify your identity.

-- Deposit funds: Add at least $5 to activate the Week 2 welcome offer.
+- Add funds: Deposit a minimum of $5 to qualify for the welcome bonus.

-- Place a wager: Bet $5 or more on any eligible Week 2 NFL market.
+- Make your first bet: Wager at least $5 on Dolphins vs. Bills or select any other betting market.

-- Receive rewards: Your account will be credited with eight $25 bonus bets immediately, which must be used within seven days.
-Your NFL Sunday Ticket promo code will also be delivered for redemption.
+- Receive your bonuses: After your first bet settles, you’ll get eight $25 bonus bets (valid for seven days).
+Within 72 hours, you’ll also receive your NFL Sunday Ticket code for discounted season access.

 FanDuel